Personal Information we collect.

 We and certain third parties, such as content providers and banner networks, use these cookies to track activity of users of our Services over time and across the web.
-The cookies allow companies to engage in interest-based advertising, as described above.
+The cookies allow companies to engage in tailored advertising, as described above.

 How long we retain your Personal Information.

 We take measures to delete your Personal Information or keep it in a form that does not permit us from personally identifying you when this information is no longer necessary for the purposes for which we process it, unless we are required by law to keep this information for a longer period.
 When determining the retention period, we take into account various criteria, such as the type of information or engagement requested by you, the Services we are providing you, the nature and length of our relationship with you, the impact on the Services we provide to you or the if we delete some information from or about you, and mandatory retention periods provided by law and the statute of limitations.

 Some U.S. states have enacted comprehensive privacy laws.
 The California Consumer Privacy Act, as amended by the California Privacy Rights Act or “CPRA” (collectively, the “CCPA”) and the Virginia Consumer Data Protection Act (“VCDPA”) create additional privacy obligations for businesses and provide Californians and Virginians with additional privacy rights.